Graph-to-Vision: Multi-graph Understanding and Reasoning using Vision-Language Models: Evaluation of Large Vision-Language Models on Multi-Graph Joint Reasoning

 In this section, we outline the evaluation strategy employed to assess model performance on the test set derived from our benchmark, as described in Section \ref{section3.5}.
 The test set consists of 300 samples, which encompass a diverse range of graph group types and reasoning difficulty levels.

 We adopt a two-stage, GPT-assisted evaluation strategy.
 In the first stage, GPT-4o is tasked with evaluating model responses across the three dimensions defined in Section \ref{section4.1}.
 A dedicated prompt is designed for GPT-4o to assess each dimension on a 5-point scale (1-5), where higher scores indicate better performance and stronger capability in the respective criterion.
-The detailed evaluation prompt used for the assessment process is provided in Appendix \ref{appendix4}.

 In the second stage, we randomly select a subset of evaluation samples for human annotation.
 The human annotators are blinded to the automatic evaluation scores to eliminate bias.
 Importantly, the same evaluation dimensions and scoring criteria used in the automated evaluation are applied in the human assessment.
 Once the human evaluation is complete, we compute the correlation between the automatic evaluation scores and human judgments to assess the reliability and validity of the automated evaluation process.